mrocklin/blog/_posts/work/2015-01-15-Towards-OOC-MatMul.md

 --------------------------------

 For matrices too large to fit in memory we compute the solution one part at a time, loading blocks from disk when necessary.
-Fortunately we can do this in parallel by using multiple threads.
-As we saw last time NumPy+Blaze+Dask automates this for us.
-We perform a simple experiment, using HDF5 as our on-disk store.
+We parallelize this with multiple threads.
+Our last post demonstrates how NumPy+Blaze+Dask automates this for us.

+We perform a simple numerical experiment, using HDF5 as our on-disk store.

 We install stuff